ssbc/jitdb/README.md

 ### paginate(operation, offset, limit, reverse, cb)

-Query the database.
+Query the database returning paginated results.
 If one or more indexes doesn't exist or are outdated, the indexes will be updated before the query is run.
-If `limit` and `offset` is specified, they will be used to return of view of the top results based on timestamp. `reverse` can be used together with `limit` and `offset` and is also optional.
+The results are sorted based on timestamp with latest first.

 Operation can be of the following types: